-This course prepares you to work in the Marine Craft Construction and Boat Building industry.
+This course prepares you to work in the marine craft construction and boat building industries.

 Working in this industry can also be physically demanding.
 Applicants should consider their physical ability to complete the job role e.g. bending, lifting, manual handling etc.